freedomofpress/securedrop-protocol/README.md

 ```

 ## Parties
-  * **Source**: A source is someone who wants to leak a document.
+  * **Source(s)**: A source is someone who wants to leak a document.
 A source is unknown prior its first contact.
 A source may want to send a text message and/or add attachments.
 The anonymity and safety of the source is vital.
 The source must use Tor Browser to preserve their anonymity and no persistence shall be required.
 The highest degree of deniability a source has, the better.
   * **Journalist(s)**: Journalists are those designated to receive, check and reply to submissions.
 Journalists are known, or at least the newsroom they work for is known and trusted.
 Journalists are expected to use the SecureDrop Workstation with an ad-hoc client, which has dedicated encrypted storage.
   * **Newsroom**: A newsroom is the entity responsible or at least with formal ownership of a SecureDrop instance.
 The newsroom is trusted, and is expected to publish their SecureDrop instance somewhere, their tips page, their social media channel or wherever they want the necessary outreach.
 In the traditional model, newsroom are also technically in charge of their own server instances and of journalist enrollment.
   * **FPF**: FPF is the entity responsible for maintaining and developing SecureDrop.
 FPF can offer additional services, such as dedicated support.
 FPF has already a leading role, in the context that, while the project is open source, releases and Onion Lists for Tor Browser are signed with FPF keys.
 However, the full stack must remain completely usable without any FPF involvement or knowledge.